jovanneste/Emotion-XAI-Videos/plan.md

 - See what results I can and cannot reproduce
 - Play with parameters
 - Report on what I learned from paper and what parts of the project I could reproduce myself with the code

+### 26/10/2022

+- Download Pitts dataset
+- See what results I can and cannot reproduce
+- Play with parameters
+- Research AL query based frameworks
+- Read Active Learning Literature Survey